asnakep/pooltool/pooltoolSendSlots/Instructions.md

     ]
 }
 <br/><br/>
-4. Edit **pooltoolSendSlots.py** and add needed variables.
+4. Edit **pooltoolSendSlots.py** and add needed variables:
 <br/><br/>
+line 21.
+PLATFORM = "YOUR_POOL_TICKER - pooltoolSendSlots.py"
+line 27.
+PoolIdBech    = ""
+line 28.
+VrfKeyFile    = '/path_to/vrf.skey'
+<br/><br/>
-5. (Work in progress...)
+6. (Work in progress...)
 Install libsodium
 <br/><br/>
-6. (Work in progress...)
+7. (Work in progress...)
 A systemd service is needed to run it, use pooltool_sendslots_daily_check.nix and pooltool_sendslots_daily_check.service files as reference for systemd service setup.